CraigChaus/Sketchy-Mine-/docs/standups.md

 - Peter: Got task `US04-BI03`
 - Filippos: Got task `US04–BI08`
 - Other
-  - Had a long discussion on what to do with Marko's tasks as we have no idea on the progress of his 2 tasks (other than some work being up on GitLan) and one task is vital for the demo for the publisher
+  - Had a long discussion on what to do with Marko's tasks as we have no idea on the progress of his 2 tasks (other than some work being up on GitLab) and one task is vital for the demo for the publisher
   - No decision has been made: Hoping Marko will do his task in time and we won't take over in case he has made progress